Blendify/blender-manual/trunk/blender_docs/manual/compositing/introduction.rst

 .. note::

-   Nodes and node concepts are explained in more detail in the :doc:`Node Editor </editors/node_editor/index>`.
+   Nodes and node concepts are explained in more detail in the :doc:`Nodes </interface/controls/nodes/index>` reference.

 Examples